-What happens when an allegation is made against a child or young person?
+What happens where an allegation is made against an adult at risk?

-Any allegation concerning the abuse if a child or young person perpetrated by another child or young person should be dealt with through this policy and its procedures.
-If you have safeguarding concerns or a disclosure that a child or young person has committed abuse, then you should report it immediately to the Designated Safeguarding Lead and Head of Safeguarding.
+Any allegation concerning the abuse if an adult at risk or young person perpetrated by another adult at risk or young person should be dealt with through this policy and its procedures.
+If you have safeguarding concerns or a disclosure that a vulnerable adult or young person has committed abuse, then you should report it immediately to the Designated Safeguarding Lead and Head of Safeguarding.

-All children involved, whether perpetrator or victim, will be considered as being at risk.
-A thorough risk assessment of the situation will be conducted with the view to ensuring the safety and best interests of all children involved.
+All adults at risk involved, whether perpetrator or victim, will be considered as being at risk.
+A thorough risk assessment of the situation will be conducted with the view to ensuring the safety and best interests of all vulnerable adults involved.
 Both alleged victim and alleged perpetrator would receive appropriate support.
 It will also be considered whether the alleged abuser can continue engaging in activities with the club.
 This will be decided on the probability of risk to others.